astrapboy/Mistigris/README.md

 ### [Discord Server](<https://discord.gg/fjcBm5YmdN>): Keep up with development and chat with others who might like the mod!

 ### [Install Guide](<https://github.com/Steamodded/smods/wiki>): Follow this guide and unzip Mistigris into your newly created "Mods" folder

-## DEPENDENCIES

-### Before you attempt to play Mistigris, make sure you have the following mods installed first!

-* [JokeRefactor](<https://github.com/AiksiLotl/JokeRefactor>): needed for Boulder and Banana Factory.

 ## COMPATIBILITIES